anniez432/schneider-backend/README.md

 # schneider-backend

 ## About
 This engine generates the top 5 recommended loads for users (referenced by their "USER_PSEUDO_ID" (int) from click-stream(in).csv).
-If their current/NATNAL location is entered, the engine will prioritize recommending loads closest to that location.
+If their current/NATNAL location is entered, the engine will prioritize recommending loads closest to that location and can filter by a maximum distance range.
 If not, the engine relies on their previous location & search history.

 The parameters of the engine can be changed as desired.
 For example, the weights that determine matching users & loads can be changed, load quality doesn't have to be considered, etc.